Long Island Chapter, Inc.

-The Board of Directors, which shall consist of not less than three (3) past presidents as provided in the articles of incorporation, shall manage the affairs of the corporation.
+The Board of Directors, which shall consist of not less than three (3) past Presidents as provided In the articles of incorporation, shall manage the affairs of the corporation.
 The Board will provide continuity in the leadership of the SHRM-LI along with strategic planning and direction of its activities.
-The size of the Board is limited to twelve (12) members, with preference to the most recent past-presidents.
+The size of the Board is limited to twelve (12) Members, with preference to the most recent past Presidents.

 ARTICLE VIII – EXECUTIVE BOARD

-SECTION I: The Executive Board is a permanent action committee, presided over by the President, and composed of all four (4) elected offices, as defined in Article VI.
+SECTION I: The Executive Board Is a permanent action committee, presided over by the President, and composed of all four (4) elected offices, as defined in Article VI.

-SECTION II: The Executive Board shall meet periodically throughout the year, at the discretion of the President to transact SHRM-LI business.
+SECTION II: The Executive Board shall meet periodically throughout the year, at the discretion of the President to transact the SHRM-LI business.

 ARTICLE IX – APPOINTED COMMITTEES

 SECTION I: Appointments of Chairpersons to committees are the responsibility of the President.
-The President will seek interested members to participate in committee activities.
+The President will seek interested Members to participate in committee activities.
 Special Committees or task forces may be organized by the President to meet particular Chapter needs.

 ARTICLE X – MEMBERSHIP DUES

-SECTION I: All persons maintaining Regular Membership status shall pay annual dues determined by SHRM regardless of the date on which membership commences.
+SECTION I: All persons maintaining SHRM-LI Membership status shall pay annual dues determined by SHRM regardless of the date on which membership commences.
 Thereafter, the annual renewal determined by SHRM shall also be due and payable annually.